gvwilson/thirdbit/src/fiction/in-heck/index.md

 Dockety replied coldly.
 "And does not wish to resemble an Operator."

-The storkbot plucked the mechanical eye from Gumptions' hand and passed it to one of the other bots in the circle.
+The storkbot plucked the mechanical eye from Gumption's hand and passed it to one of the other bots in the circle.
 "The flyer took your companion to a disused observation post," they said.